Realizing a tunable honeycomb lattice in ABBA-stacked twisted double bilayer WSe$_2$: Modeling the emergent honeycomb lattice

 \para At hole filling $\nu =2 $, i.e., two holes per moir\'e unit cell, the Fermi level is precisely at the Dirac point protected by $C_{3z}$ and $C_{2y}$ symmetries.
-This results in a semimetal (noninteracting) ground state, as shown in Fig.~\ref{fig:schematic}(d).
+This results in a semimetal (non-interacting) ground state, as shown in Fig.~\ref{fig:schematic}(d).
 The narrow bandwidth of the tdbWSe$_2$-realized honeycomb lattice allows for an intriguing way to tune the electronic structure: a realistic in-plane magnetic field can ``dope" the semimetal and create finite Fermi surfaces located around both $\kappa$ and $\kappa'$ points of the mBZ for both spin species.
-Note that such tuning is impossible for the $K$/$K'$-valley-based TMD moir\'e system due to the strong SOC therein.
-Without loss of generality, we assume the in-plane magnetic field $B$ is applied along the $x$ direction, resulting in a Zeeman energy of $ h_x=\frac{1}{2}g \mu_B B$, where $\mu_B$ is the Bohr magneton ($ 5.79 \times10^{-2}$ meV/T,) and the $g$-factor is roughly 2 due to the negligible SOC near the $\Gamma$-valley.
+Note that such tuning is impossible for the $K$/$K'$-valley-based TMD moir\'e system due to the strong SOC therein. {The ``doping" under the in-plane magnetic field is the result of the Zeeman effect.
+The thinness of the double-bilayer structure allows us to ignore the orbital effect of the in-plane field.} Without loss of generality, we assume the in-plane magnetic field $B$ is applied along the $x$ direction, resulting in a Zeeman energy of $ h_x=\frac{1}{2}g \mu_B B$, where $\mu_B$ is the Bohr magneton ($ 5.79 \times10^{-2}$ meV/T,) and the $g$-factor is roughly 2 due to the negligible SOC near the $\Gamma$-valley.
 For example, at a twist angle of $\theta = 2^\circ$, a magnetic field of 13 T, typically achievable experimentally, creates a Zeeman splitting energy of 0.8 meV.
 This Zeeman splitting leads to a finite Fermi surface of each spin species roughly halfway in energy between the Dirac point (at the $\kappa$ point in the mBZ) and the van Hove singularity (at the $m$ point), as shown in Fig.~\ref{fig:bandstructure}.
 In the presence of the in-plane field, a magnetic particle-hole instability that opens a charge gap is expected even at weak interactions because of the nesting between the Fermi surfaces of the two spin species.
 This instability would lead to a magnetic order that spontaneously breaks the remaining U(1) spin rotation symmetry about the $x$-axis, namely, the in-plane field direction.

 \para Conceptually, a similar in-plane-field-induced particle-hole instability applies to graphene.
 The previous work \cite{bercx2009magnetic} shows that the resulting state is a canted N\'eel antiferromagnetic (AF) insulator, whose magnetizations projected onto the plane perpendicular to the applied field are opposite in the two sublattices of the honeycomb.
 However, realizing such a state in graphene requires a very high in-plane field of $10^2\sim 10^3$ T \cite{bercx2009magnetic}.
 As we show below, a similar canted N\'eel AF insulator can be found in the tdbWSe$_2$-realized honeycomb lattice, whose bandwidth is engineered around the meV scale, at a realistic in-plane field of a few Tesla.